Charles A. Platt: Architecture and clients

-His more visible public commissions include the Italianate palazzo he designed for the Smithsonian Institution's Freer Gallery of Art (1918) in Washington, D.C., and the campuses of the University of Illinois Urbana-Champaign (1922 and 1927), Connecticut College, Deerfield Academy, and Phillips Academy Andover, where he designed the chapel and library and their settings.
+His more visible public commissions include the Italianate palazzo he designed for the Smithsonian Institution's Freer Gallery of Art (1918) in Washington, D.C., and the campuses of Connecticut College, Deerfield Academy, Phillips Academy Andover, where he designed the chapel and library and their settings, and the University of Illinois Urbana-Champaign (1922 and 1927).
 He fulfilled the University of Illinois's 1920s building program by designing 11 buildings, for many purposes, all in a Georgian style, with red brick, white wood and limestone trim, round and arched windows, and prominent gables, dormers, and chimneys.
-These included several buildings (1924–31) combining classrooms and offices, a dormitory, gymnasiums, plus such landmarks as the Main Library, McKinley Hospital, and the President's House.
+Some of the buildings he designed include, Mumford Hall, the Main Library, David Kinley Hall, and the President's House.

 His Italian Renaissance-styled Russell A. Alger House, at 32 Lakeshore Drive, now serves as the Grosse Pointe War Memorial.
 Platt also designed the Lyme Art Association building in Old Lyme, Connecticut.
 Platt's The Leader-News Building in Cleveland, Ohio, at the corner of Superior and Bond Street (now East 6th Street) was reportedly fitted with elevator cabs designed by Tiffany Studios.
 The Building was completed in 1912 and, per the Architectural Record, "Cleveland is to be congratulated upon the possession of one of the handsomest and most distinguished buildings in the country." - H.D.C.

 In 1919, Platt became a trustee of the American Academy in Rome.
 He became president of the academy in 1928 and served until his death.
 He also served on the U.S. Commission of Fine Arts from 1916 to 1921, and as vice chairman from 1920 to 1921.

 Throughout his life, Platt maintained his house and garden in Cornish, New Hampshire, and an office and residence in Manhattan.
 With his second wife, Eleanor Hardy Bunker (widow of Dennis Miller Bunker), whom Platt married in 1893, Platt had five children.
 Among the children were William (1897–1984) and Geoffrey (1905–1985), who followed in their father's footsteps and practiced architecture in New York City.
 His great-grandsons include actor Oliver Platt and local politician William Palmer.
 Charles Platt died in Cornish, New Hampshire at the age of 72.